Dry Scalp: What Causes It, How to Tell It From Dandruff, and How to Get Rid of It

 Takeaway

 Many people struggle with dry scalp and the uncomfortable symptoms it causes.
-The causes of dry skin on the scalp are numerous and effects on quality of life are tremendous.
+The causes of dry skin on the scalp are numerous and the effects on quality of life are tremendous.
 Constant itchiness and other symptoms can jeopardize hair growth and contribute to hair loss.

 This article discussed some of the most useful natural dry scalp treatment options.
 In addition to using a high-quality, nutrient-rich natural supplement and products to care for the hair, it’s important to eat a well-balanced diet, manage stress, and reduce exposure to heat.